What are the Worst Cats for Allergies? The Answer Might Surprise You!

 Understanding Cat Allergies

-Before diving into specific breeds, it's important to understand that cat allergies are primarily triggered by a protein called Fel d 1, which is present in:
+Did you know that cat allergies are primarily triggered by a protein called Fel d 1, (one of 8 different proteins found in cat allergies).
+Fel d 1 is present in:

 - Cat saliva